YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUTEXRELEASED, Process xxxx [aaaa] has released the critical section for database yyyy to avoid deadlock. $TLEVEL: pppp t_tries: qqqq

-Run Time Information: This indicates an out-of-design state within YottaDB/GT.M that was recoverable.
+Run Time Information: This indicates an out-of-design state within YottaDB that was recoverable.

 Action: If this message is frequent, report the entire incident context to your YottaDB support channel.